Neev1108/Single-Cell-Pipeline/README.md

 </details>

-### 2b Cellranger Counts
+### 2b Cell Ranger Count

-Once you have a Cell Ranger reference transcriptome file, and properly named FASTQ files, you can run Cell Ranger _counts_ to generate a cells by genes counts matrix.
+Once you have a Cell Ranger reference transcriptome file, and properly named FASTQ files, run Cell Ranger _count_ to generate a cells by genes counts matrix for each individual sample.

 A SLURM script for running this command is here: /Single-Cell-Pipeline/Scripts/cellranger_count.slurm

 Example script run:
 ```
+sbatch cellranger_count.slurm GLDS# Organism #ExpectedCellsPerSample
-sbatch cellranger_count.slurm plant_dataset Arabidopsis Arabidopsis_dataset SRR13040579 8000 1 32
+sbatch cellranger_count.slurm 402 Mus_musculus 8000
 ```
-NOTE: to include all FASTQ samples in a directory, pass a comma-separated sample name list to the --sample attribute.
+NOTE: the "Organism" attribute must match the formatting of the reference transcriptome folder's name.

-This script runs the following command:
+This script runs the following command on each FASTQ file in the /00-Raw_Data directory.
 ```
 cellranger count --id --transcriptome --fastqs --sample --expect-cells --localcores --localmem
 ```

 Command parameters:
 * `--id` – A string id of the job.
-This will be the name of the output folder.
-Recommended to be placed under ```01-CellRanger/CellRanger_Output```.
+This is automatically derived from each sample name.
 * `--transcriptome` – path to the reference transcriptome directory.
-Recommended to be located under ```01-CellRanger/Reference_Annotation```.
+This is automatically derived from the organism name.
 * `--fastqs` – path to fastqs directory.
-Recommended to be located under ```00-Raw_Data/Fastq```.
+This is automatically derived from each sample name.
-* `--sample` – name of samples to run.
-If multiple samples, can have multiple inputs comma-seperated. ex.
-SRR13040579, SRR13040580 etc.
+* `--sample` – name of sample to run.
+The SLURM script iterates through all FASTQ files in the directory.
 * `--expected-cells` – an optimal parameter if number of cells is known beforehand.
 Default is 3000 cells.
-* `--localcores` – number of cores to run the job
+* `--localcores` – number of cores to run the job.
+Automatically set to 78.
-* `--localmem` – amount of local memory for the job. (will use 90% of available memory if not specified so be specific)
+* `--localmem` – amount of local memory for the job.
+Overridden by settings in the SLURM script.

-Output:
+The output for each sample can be found in ```01-CellRanger/CellRanger_Output``` in a folder named for that sample.
 - web summary
 - metrics summary in csv format
 - possorted_genome_bam file (this will be the majority of the file size, might be upwards of 5gb)